-Because the Stipple pattern is so popular among our users, we have it set as the default hatch pattern for groundcovers.
+Because the stipple pattern is so popular among our users, we have it set as the default hatch pattern for groundcovers.
 If you prefer not to represent your groundcovers with this hatch, you can always change the hatch pattern for a given groundcover using the Edit Plant or Block Data tool, or by using the Plant Manager.

 Getting an Invalid input error when working with groundcovers?
-The Stipple pattern may be the culprit – especially in planting areas that include narrow sections or are drawn in irregular shapes.
-If you get this error, select a pattern besides Stipple for your groundcovers.
+The stipple pattern may be the culprit – especially in planting areas that include narrow sections or are drawn in irregular shapes.
+If you get this error, select a pattern besides stipple for your groundcovers.

-The Stipple hatch pattern is only available for groundcovers.
+Our Stipple hatch pattern is only available for groundcovers.

 Stipple Hatch Overview

 We've greatly simplified the process of placing a stipple hatch.
 In previous versions, placing a groundcover with the Stipple option set as the hatch pattern would require you to select a series of internal points within your groundcover area, which would form the basis for the gradient.